gargi2611/FutureIntern_Python/README.md

 ----> If the guess is too high or too low, a hint message is displayed, encouraging the user to try again.

+# Rock Paper Scissor Game

+Rock, Paper, Scissors Game
+This Python script code creates a graphical user interface (GUI) application for the classic game of Rock, Paper, Scissors.
+The user plays against the computer, and the game keeps track of the scores.

+**Features**

+Player and Computer Choices: The user can select rock, paper, or scissors by clicking the corresponding button.

+Random Computer Choice: The computer randomly selects rock, paper, or scissors.

+**Game Logic**: The game determines the winner based on the classic rules:
+**Rock beats scissors.
+Scissors beat paper.
+Paper beats rock.**

+-----> If the player's choice and the computer's choice are the same, it's a tie.
+-----> If the player's choice beats the computer's choice, the player wins.
+-----> Otherwise, the computer wins.

+Score Tracking: The game keeps track of the player's and computer's scores.

+Result Display: The game displays the choices made by the player and the computer, as well as the result of each round.

+Tkinter: This library is used to create the GUI.
+It provides various widgets such as labels, buttons, and frames to build the interface.

+Random Library: Utilized to generate the computer's choice randomly from "rock", "paper", or "scissors".

+**Main Components:**

+Labels: Used to display scores, player and computer choices, and results.

+Buttons: Used to capture the player's choice of rock, paper, or scissors.

+Play Method: This method is called when a player makes a choice.
+It determines the computer's choice, compares the two choices, updates the scores, and displays the result.

+**User Interaction**

+User Choice: The user selects rock, paper, or scissors by clicking the corresponding button.

+Computer Choice: The computer randomly selects rock, paper, or scissors.

+Result Determination: The game logic determines the winner based on the choices.

+Score Update: The scores for the player and the computer are updated accordingly.

+Display Results: The choices and results are displayed on the screen.